 Several ancient everyday use items dating back centuries can be found in the museum.
 Buckets of rocks for carrying water and large stone bowls for crushing grains are among the utensils found here.
 A giant round stone used as a grinder made of volcanic rocks is also on display in the museum.

 7. Utensils used in past centuries

 The museum also houses numerous ancient utensils from previous centuries.
 Old traditional utensils include a jar for serving kahwa, a kettle for preparing coffee, perfume bottles, and various other plates and bowls.
 There is also a large and small ceramic container used for storing water that keeps the water cool for an extended period of time.

 8. Stones with inscriptions

 Several stones with Islamic inscriptions dating back centuries can be found in the museum.
 The writings on those stones are mostly taken from the Quran.
 A stone also includes the inscription from Al Sewaidera (Al Madinah) dating back to 8 AD.
-Inscriptions are so clear that a person can easily read them.
+Inscriptions are easily readable.

 Hejaz Railway Museum general information

 Hejaz Railway Museum location: Omar Ibn Al Khattab road, Al Saqia, Madinah

 Railway Museum timings: Saturday to Thursday, 9 am to 9 pm; and on Friday, 5 pm to 9 pm.